 Preference will be given to smaller congregations, Churches in areas of significant disadvantage and smaller requests for funding.
 The resource demand required from Baptist Care SA to support the projects, as well as the proposed project timeframe will also be considered.

-(1) Matched funding means the Church will also contribute the value of the grant to the project over the funding period.
-While preference will be given to dollar-for-dollar matching, in-kind volunteer work or community grant monies, will also be considered.
+(1) Matched funding means the Church will contribute the equivalent value of the funding received over the funding period.
+While preference will be given to dollar-for-dollar matching, in-kind volunteer work or community funding, will also be considered.